mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 ### Suppression rules  {#suppression-rules}

-From the **[!UICONTROL Suppression list]** view, you can also edit the retry parameter associated to the suppression rules from the **[!UICONTROL Edit suppression rules button]**.
+From the **[!UICONTROL Suppression list]** view, you can also edit the retry parameter associated to the suppression rules from the **[!UICONTROL Edit suppression rules]** button.
 Use this option to update the retry threshold for the current sandbox.
-[Learn more](retries.md)
+[Learn more about retries](retries.md).

 ## Add addresses and domains to the suppression list{#add-addresses-and-domains}